Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Japan’s typhoon season runs from May to October each year, peaking in August and September.
 However, as few of these typhoons make it as far as Japan’s main islands – Okinawa bears the brunt of these – there is no need to avoid travel during these months.

-Given the choice again, I would visit Kyoto in autumn when the foliage is a kaleidoscope of dazzling colours, from the deep russet of the city’s maple trees through to vibrant reds, oranges, and yellows.
+Given the choice again, I would visit Kyoto in autumn when the foliage is a kaleidoscope of dazzling colours, from the deep russet of the city’s maple trees to vibrant reds, oranges, and yellows.
 As with sakura, the timing is a bit of a gamble.
 But if you are able to book your trip to Kyoto closer to the time of departure, you can check out the fall foliage forecasts.

 If you are visiting Kyoto in spring or autumn, sharpen those elbows in preparation for doing battle with the crowds.

-How Long Should You Spend in Kyoto?
+How Many Days Should You Spend in Kyoto?

 Avoid the temptation to visit Kyoto as a day trip from Tokyo or Osaka.
 This is a city that is best savoured at a slower pace.